 The provision of the service of the gas DSO is performed as a service of general economic interest.
-In 2016, the distribution of natural gas was carried out in 79 municipalities in the greater part of the urban
+In 2016, the distribution of natural gas was carried out in 79 municipalities in the greater part of the urban areas in Slovenia, except of Primorska region (Slovenian Littoral Region).
+In these municipalities, the distribution was performed by 16 gas DSOs.

-9.3%

-larger quantities

-of natural gas distributed

-than five years ago
+9.3% larger quantities natural gas distributed than five years ago